Sprite

 life :Number

-When the physics simulation is progressed in `world.step`, each sprite's life is decreased by `world.timeScale`.
+When the physics simulation is progressed in `world.physicsUpdate`, each sprite's life is decreased by `world.timeScale`.
 If life becomes less than or equal to 0, the sprite will be removed.
 It must be set to a positive integer lower than the max value of a 32 bit signed integer, 2147483647, which is the default value representing infinite life.
 This limitation makes sprite netcode smaller.
 But don't worry, at 60 fps this gives users a definable sprite life range between 1 frame and ~411 days!

 Default Value: